mercari/mercari-engineering-ladder/en/MG6.md

 ## Bold Challenges
 **Comes up with unprecedented solutions and ideas in specific areas and innovates with new products/features.**

-**Encourages all, even those outside of their company, to take calculated risks and to learn from mistakes.**
+**Promotes such behaviors as learning from mistakes and taking calculated risks without hesitation to members in and outside of their company.**

 **Takes on technical challenges across companies and contributes to creating an environment that encourages engineers across the group to** step out of their comfort zones.